manticoresoftware/manticoresearch/src/auth/spec.md

 - Internal replication operations use the persisted cluster user by default for cluster-management operations.
 - `CREATE CLUSTER` and `JOIN CLUSTER` are the only statements that may resolve effective replication user from session user when statement user is not specified.
 - Persisted effective user must be validated on cluster startup (user exists and has `replication` action).
 If validation fails, startup of that cluster must fail with an authorization error.
+- In addition to username/action validation, nodes participating in cluster operations must have consistent auth records for the effective replication user.
+If auth records differ between nodes for that username, internal API authentication fails and cluster operations (such as join) can fail.
 - After successful cluster user assignment/change operations, updated cluster metadata (including effective user) must be saved to internal config immediately.
 - Implementation note: effective replication user is resolved as part of SQL statement permission gate, and replication authorization for cluster-management statements is evaluated against that effective user.
 - Implementation note: on daemon startup, any cluster startup error disables/removes that cluster on the local node only; daemon startup continues with other clusters.